UnrealSkill-VIP/Valorant-Color-Cheat/README.md

 - The Mouse Speed setting is scaling with you mouse sensity, so you need to find your perfect settings by yourself.

 iT iS NoT wOrKiNG!!1!?
+- Because it is only working up to Valorant version 0.49
 - Check the Requirements.
 - Nothing is happening: https://lmgtfy.com/?q=jar+file+not+starting - Try to start it with CMD/Batch.
 - Aimbot/Triggerbot not working: Read "How to use".